partiknain/dsa-with-cpp/README.md

 -  duplicate.cpp   ->problem of to find duplicate using hashing
 -  3_sum.cpp      ->problem of  3_sum on leetcode
 -  4_sum.cpp     ->problem of 4 sum on leetcode
+-  contains_duplicate2.cpp  -> added problem of duplicate and solve using sliding window approach

 ## backtracking
 -  combination.cpp    -> added problem of combination using backtracking